micro-os-plus/web-jekyll/pages/user-manual/threads.md

 ## Creating threads

-Creating threads is probably the most complex part of any RTOS API, so it is unfortunate that it is usually the first encountered when dealing with a new RTOS, but threads must be mastered first as they are the most fundamental component of a multitasking system.
+Creating threads is probably the most complex part of any RTOS API, and it is unfortunate that this is usually one of the first issues encountered when dealing with a new RTOS, but threads must be mastered as soon as possible as they are a fundamental component of multitasking systems.

-For flexibility reasons, µOS++ has a rich set of functions for creating threads.
+For convenience reasons, µOS++ has a rich set of functions for creating threads.
 Threads can use either statically or dynamically allocated stacks, threads can be created as local objects on the function stack, or as global objects, threads can be created with default characteristics or with custom attributes, and so on.

 For infinite loop threads, the easiest way to create threads is to make them global objects.